'Systematic failure' led to error over alleged terrorist's letter - Ardern

 But the National Party says the fault is not in the law, but in the poor job of implementing it.

-Ardern was commenting on revelations that the alleged Christchurch terrorist had sent five letters from prison, including that one that should have been withheld.
+Ardern was commenting on revelations that the alleged Christchurch terrorist had sent seven letters from prison, including that one that should have been withheld.

 That letter, posted on a website this week, was sent to an admirer and included the alleged offender's social and political views.